free-coffee/Trigger/Trigger/TRIGGER.md

 FRAME, SECOUND, MINUTE, HOUR, DAY, SEASON, YEAR

 "function":
 str: Name of the function called on activation.
-Has to be mapped in Trigger.cpp/active_map and have the blueprint void(Trigger, FunctionData).
+Has to be mapped in Trigger.cpp/active_map.
+Its function must have the blueprint void(Trigger& ) or specify function_data if the arguments differ.

 "condition":
-str/obj: Name or inline of the condition checked on timing.
-Names have to be mapped in Trigger.cpp/condition_map and have the blueprint bool(const Trigger&, FunctionData).
+str: Name of the condition checked on timing.
+Names have to be mapped in Trigger.cpp/condition_map.
+Its function must have the blueprint bool(Trigger& ) or specify condition_data if the arguments differ.
-Inlines have the folloing elements:
-- "algorithm": possibilities:

 "to_live_checks"
 int: number of condition checks the Trigger will perform before destruction. -1 for infinite.